Angkor Wat - Birding Cambodia

 Tour Price (Per Person):

-$2000 Price includes Day 1-5 transport, guiding from 7WB, local guides and hotels.
+Price to be announced with the new 6-day itinerary.
+Ballpark $2500/person in double occupancy.
+Includes transport, guiding from 7WB, local guides, and hotels.
 Hotel and dinners in Siem Reap are not included.
 All other meals are included.

 Tour Type:

 Easy birding and culture and birds at Angkor Wat.
 Highly targeted but easy birding for some of the rarest birds in SE Asia.
-Perfect trip for serious birders with little time.
-Note the extension options if you have more time.
+A perfect trip for serious birders with little time, but short enough with spectacular species and a top-notch World Heritage Site for beginners or non-birding spouses/friends.
+Note the extension option if you have more time and have a good fitness level.

 Description